OGRECave/ogre/Docs/src/hardware-buffers.md

 ## writeData and readData

-If your data is aready somwhere in system memory, you can use the simple @c writeData and @c readData methods.
+If your data is already somewhere in system memory, you can use the simple @c writeData and @c readData methods.
 These can be thought of as locking the buffer (as described below) and doing a @c memcpy.
 Some APIs, like OpenGL, implement this more efficiently though.

 ```cpp
 std::vector<float> vec = ...;